 The movers and shakers of the creation science community are few in number but their outward projection is very large.
 If one looks at the massive quantity of YEC literature for a while one will realize that the number of authors is really very small (even smaller once you realize that some writers in that past have had a numerous pseudonyms over time).
 Yet their influence is huge.
 The YEC movement is essentially inbred with many of its leaders closely related to one another or having been at least trained by others in the community.

 In addition, I think it is quite clear that the YEC movement is not a reformed Christian movement at heart.
 Although they espouse an orthodox understanding of the nature of Scriptures, the movement is promoted and populated primarily by Baptists and some Church of Christ elements.
-They have made use of some elements of the reformed literature but for the most part they do not share the traditional reformed view of the sciences and their hermaneutical and epistemological arguments are frequently quite different.
-Overall, I would submit that the YEC movement has usurped traditional reformed theology in the area of the science and their literature has, for the most part, become the default position for many in the reformed church.
+They have made use of some elements – most notably the language of presuppositionalist apologetics – of the reformed literature but for the most part they do not share the traditional reformed view of the sciences and their hermaneutical and epistemological arguments are frequently quite different.
+Overall, I would submit that the YEC movement has usurped traditional reformed theology in the arena of science and their literature has, for the most part, become the default position for many in the reformed church.
 I find it very interesting that I can walk into many PCA (Presbyterian Church of America) and OPC (Orthodox Presbyterian Church) churches and on their book table almost all the books on all topics will have been written by those from the reformed community but along-side those books will be ones by Ken Ham and Jonathan Sarfati.
 Many of these books are, for the most part, devoid of theological content which is interesting in itself.
 How many other books that don’t discuss the Bible directly or are an application of Scripture to a situation in some way do we allow on our tables?
 Other books such as “Darwin’s black box” are written by Catholics etc..
 What bothers me is that it appears that Calvinists are more apt to trust the analysis of non-reformed Christians on matters of scientific inquiry while the members of the reformed community that do have expertise in these areas and have serious concerns about the exegesis and science of the creation science community are most often ignored.
 In fact, such scientists in our own midst are attacked by the same arguments made from outside the reformed community claiming they are serving self interests (scared of losing their jobs, scared they won’t get tenure, don’t want to lose face in the scientific community).
 I can list many books written by reformed Christians on the topic of science and faith but can only think of a couple of books written by overtly reformed Christians that ascribe to young earth creation science and the theology behind it.
 An yet, non-reformed YEC literature dominates the book shelves.